 Reyes graduated from Seville University (Spain) in 1997, and did her Ph.D. research on plant ecology in the Estación Experimental de Zonas Áridas (CSIC) in Almería (Spain), getting her doctorate in 2003.

 She continued her research as a Fulbright postdoc at Stanford and Berkeley Universities in California from 2003 to 2006, studying fire and plant-plant interactions in Californian chaparral while in the Ackerly lab.
-She joined the Greenpeace Research Laboratories in 2006, where she is providing support in various projects concerning terrestrial ecosystems and helping shape the Sustainable Agriculture campaign.
+She joined the Greenpeace Research Laboratories in 2006, where she is providing support in various projects concerning terrestrial ecosystems and helping shape the Food For Life campaign on sustainable agriculture.

 Mo Oram has arguably the most important job of all in the Science Unit.
 She’s the person who makes sure that things arrive on time, get delivered on time and that the bills get paid on time.
 She also makes valuable input to the practical work in the lab.
 In short, without her contribution the work of the Unit would quickly grind to a halt.
-Mo has been central to the Science Unit’s recent move, organising the space so that the office was ready to occupy straight away, and keeping a tight control on the expenditures on the new lab so that it was completed on time and on budget.
-In what little spare time that she does have after work, Mo can often be found in local music venues – where her singing and song-writing talents complete her considerable array of skills – or in the university library, pursuing her degree studies.
+In what little spare time that she does have after work, Mo can often be found in local music venues – where her singing and song-writing talents complete her considerable array of skills.